tarwn/lessthandot-hugo/blogs/content/posts/2012-09-03-t-sql-case-functions.md

 **ISNULL**

-The ISNULL(&#8216;Null\_Expression','Replace\_Value') function evaluates the value of the &#8216;Null\_Expression' and if the result is NULL it returns the &#8216;Replace\_Value' value.
-Otherwise the &#8216;Null_Expression' value is returned:
+The ISNULL('Null\_Expression','Replace\_Value') function evaluates the value of the 'Null\_Expression' and if the result is NULL it returns the 'Replace\_Value' value.
+Otherwise the 'Null_Expression' value is returned:

 sql
 SELECT TOP 10 ISNULL(MiddleName,'NA')AS NoNullMiddleName FROM Person.Person
 ```

-In the result we see that all the NULL values are replaced by the &#8216;NA' value.
+In the result we see that all the NULL values are replaced by the 'NA' value.
 Values that were not NULL keep their value:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/CaseSC1.gif?mtime=1346673979"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/CaseSC1.gif?mtime=1346673979" width="154" height="235" /></a>